 g) money-changing service.

-Continue reading “Legislative Update: MAS Payment Services Bill introduced in Parliament”
+Continue reading “Legislative Update: MAS Payment Services Act and fintech”

 Updated: Cryptocurrency and digital token exchanges may be market operators or digital payment token exchange

 Token Exchanges which do not allow trading of any capital markets products regulated under the SFA would not be deemed market operators.
-However, the Monetary Authority of Singapore (“MAS”) will regulate such exchanges which allow trading of cryptocurrency and digital payment tokens (or virtual currencies) that are not security tokens under a proposed new Payments Services Act (“PSA“): see analysis of the Payment Services Bill here.
+However, the Monetary Authority of Singapore (“MAS

 Operators of Token Exchanges that allow trading of “capital markets products” will need to obtain MAS’s approval, recognition or exemption under the SFA.